skupperproject/skupper-website/input/start/index.md

 ### Test your application

+To test our Hello World, we need external access to the frontend (not the backend).
+Use `kubectl expose` with `--type LoadBalancer` to make the frontend accessible using a conventional Kubernetes ingress.

+<div class="code-label session-2">West</div>

+    kubectl expose deployment hello-world-frontend --port 8080 --type LoadBalancer

+It takes a moment for the external IP to become available.

 Now we're ready to try it out.
 Use `kubectl get` in West to look up the external IP of the frontend service.
 Then use `curl` or a similar tool to request the `/api/health` endpoint at that address.